 There are commonly 3 categories under which an applicant can qualify for Italian citizenship by Descent:

 The first 2 options require that the “legal” connection is not lost.
 In the past, an Italian who became a naturalized American would lose his Italian citizenship.
 Therefore, he/she couldn’t pass it to one of his/her future children.
-Those born before his or her parents’ American naturalization were Italian by blood; if they were born in the USA, they were also American at birth.
+Those born before his or her parents’ naturalization were Italian citizens by blood right.
+Additionally, if they were born in the USA, they were also American at birth.
 After that, it was unlikely that the connection could be broken.
 The process to obtain Italian citizenship can be started at an Italian consulate near you if your Italian connection comes from a male ancestor.
-It can take 2 or 3 years.
-Now you can also petition an Italian court and get a decision in 1 year.
-The process to obtain Italian citizenship can be petitioned in an Italian court if the connection comes from a female ancestor.
-It can take 1 year.
+If you have a 1948 case, or you would like to establish residency in Italy, you can apply directly in Italy.
+With the latter, citizenship can be obtained in a matter of months, as opposed to years through the consular paths.

 Therefore, most applicants choose the Italy Investor Visa (a.k.a.
 Golden Visa).
 This permit requires an investment ranging from €250,000 to €1m in exchange for a fragmented 5-year resident permit and no physical presence requirement.
 You only need to visit Italy once a year to maintain the resident permit.
 The naturalization process can take 1 or 2 years, making the 5-year Italian investor visa an important tool as compared to other temporary resident permits that must be renewed annually and require 6 months of physical presence in Italy.